TheFuturoHouse.com | Latest Site News & Updates

-It is always exciting to be able to add a newly "rediscovered" Futuro to this site and I always try to do so as soon as possible after finding out about it.
-Having just heard about this today I have not yet spent much time researching and there is still some work to do determining the address and exact location; hopefully I will able to update in the not too distant future.
-In the meantime if you can add anything please contact me.
-You can either email me directly or use my Contact Form.
+It is always exciting to be able to add a newly "rediscovered" Futuro to this site and we always try to do so as soon as possible after finding out about it.
+Having just heard about this today we have not yet spent much time researching and there is still some work to do determining the address and exact location; hopefully we will able to update in the not too distant future.
+In the meantime if you can add anything please let us know

-Once again my thanks to Yves for alerting me to this.
+Once again our thanks to Yves for alerting us to this.

 There are several photographs and videos around that feature this Futuro; a sampling can be found below.